← Back to home

 The nanoservice as anti-pattern

 A microservice owns a business capability: a cohesive set of related operations.
 A nanoservice owns a single operation within that capability.
-Around fifteen years ago, nanoservices got popularized as an anti-pattern, as services whose overhead outweighs its utility due to poor performance, fragmented logic and development and management overhead.
+Around fifteen years ago, nanoservices got popularized as an anti-pattern, as services whose overhead outweighs their utility due to poor performance, fragmented logic and development and management overhead.
 The granularity was technically possible but economically irrational.

 The architecture of permanent absence